hassankhairi/JhonMayday.github.io/README.md

 # JhonMayday.github.io
-Website For Rapper Jhon Mayday by Hassan Khairi(December 2020)
+Landing page for Jhon Mayday the rapper. by Hassan Khairi(December 2020)